Hiring, firing, and everything in between.

 Companies who get onboarding right tell the new hire about unwritten rules.

-Companies who get onboarding right accelerate the hard meetings.
+Companies that get onboarding right accelerate the hard meetings.

 Some companies will avoid difficult meetings until the new hire is acclimated.
 But it might be a better idea to supplement these meetings with deep-dive meetings so the new hire has a great idea of exactly what everyone in her department does.
 A brand new employee will find his feet much faster when he knows who does what and how they do it.
 Don’t avoid these meetings, try to have them in the first week.

-Companies who get onboarding right start from the top down.
+Companies that get onboarding right start from the top down.

 While it might not be possible for your CEO to meet with all new hires, you can build out management who give even the most entry-level of new hires some face time.
-Along with a mentor selected to show them the ins and outs of the company, this can really make a new employee feel valued, listened to and excited about their future.
+Along with a mentor selected to show them the ins and outs of the company, this can really make new employees feel valued, listened to, and excited about their future.

 What do you think?
 Does your company do any or all of these best onboarding practices on this list?
 Are there best practices for onboarding we missed?
 Let us know in the comments or join the conversation on the LinkedIn Onboarding Group!